-Stormwater inlets are located with the curb and gutter as well as in detention basins, away from daily operations.
+Stormwater inlets are located with the parking lot on the east and west sides, away from daily operations.
+The distance also provides a significant distance to mobilize containment in the event of a spill.
 Stormwater inlets direct all runoff through a stormwater treatment unit which are located in the last units prior to leaving the property.
 The stormwater treatment unit is designed to capture floating material and heavier sediment particles.
 The stormwater system is susceptible to bypass and scour during large storm event flows and pollutants.
 The Storm Drain Maintenance SOP is written to control and manage this system.